- Celiac Disease & Gluten Intolerance Research

 Celiac Disease & Gluten Intolerance Research

-A team of researchers recently set out to test determine if an interactive online intervention might help to improve gluten free diet adherence in adults with celiac disease.
+A team of researchers recently set out to determine if T-cell receptor recognition of HLA-DQ2–gliadin complexes was connected with celiac disease.

 Differentiating between celiac disease and non-celiac gluten sensitivity is often challenging.
 A team of researchers recently set out to assess the best way to tell the difference between the two.